In-grid-collective/servPubWiki/NA-Terminal Unix Commands Cheat Sheet.md

+Linux and Mac OS systems have Unix Shells that provide us a command line interface. e.g. Bash Shells or Zsh

+Windows uses Power Shell by default, which has a different command language.
+If you are on Windows you will need a Bash shell installed for the following commands.

 Much of working on the command line involves navigating around your system without the use of a Graphical User Interface (GUI).
 Below we have a graphical representation of a folder hierarchy with a plain text .txt file: